Working With Forensic Expert Witnesses: A Litigator’s Guide

 If you have a case involving forensic science, it’s a good idea to hire a forensic expert witness.
 However, before you go out and hire the first forensic scientist you find in the relevant field, consider why you are hiring a forensic expert witness.
 Reasons to hire a forensic expert include the following: Gathering background

-If you have a case involving forensic science, it’s a good idea to hire a forensic expert witness.
+If you have a case involving forensic science (see an overview from the National Institute of Justice), it’s a good idea to hire a forensic expert witness.
 However, before you go out and hire the first forensic scientist you find in the relevant field, consider why you are hiring a forensic expert witness.
 Reasons to hire a forensic expert include the following:

 - Gathering background information about the forensic science in general